movestore/return_null/README.md

 This App accepts input, but does not load it.
 It returns NULL as result.
 NULL is not a move stack.

 ### Input data
+moveStack in Movebank format
-any, but will be ignored
+(actually any, because it will be ignored)

 ### Output data
-NULL
+moveStack in Movebank format
+(actually NULL)

 ### Artefacts
 none